Five Dollar Wrench

 "Hey, thanks."

 We wandered a few blocks, to a bar called Afterglow.
 It's the kind of place that wants to look trendy but can't pull it off.
-But I'll never say no to tall booths and dark beer, even if I'm more of a whiskey girl at heart.
+I'll never say no to tall booths though, and dark beer too, even if I am more of a whiskey girl at heart.

 "You wanted to talk?" he said, the moment we sat down.